TAffinity/Weather-Forecast/README.md

 * Humidity
 * Wind speed
 * Weather description
-* Multi-day forecast

 ---

 ## 🔑 API Configuration

 This project uses the OpenWeather API.

-To use your own API key:

-1. Create an account at https://openweathermap.org
-2. Generate an API key.
-3. Replace the existing key in `app.js`.

 ---